-With ODV, students and stakeholders can manipulate outcome data for specific programs and departments to reveal historic outcomes such as first destination information, average salary, employment industry and companies, fields of studies, and more.
-In the most direct way, Joe and his team are able to shine a light on real career pathway and outcomes of former liberal arts students with to inspire both current and prospective students and eliminate the fear that a liberal arts education does not result in a clear career path.
+With ODV, students and stakeholders can filter outcome data for specific programs and departments to reveal historic outcomes such as first destination information, average salary, employment industry and companies, fields of study, and more.
+In the most direct way, Joe and his team are able to shine a light on real career pathways and outcomes of former liberal arts students to inspire both current and prospective students and eliminate the fear that a liberal arts education does not result in a clear career path.

 SHINING A LIGHT ON HISTORIC OUTCOME DATA

-In the first three months of publically promoting their outcome data in a fresh and dynamic way, over 1/3 of visits to their outcome data come from Google Search
+In the first three months of publicly promoting their outcome data in a fresh and dynamic way, over 1/3 of visits to their outcome data come from Google Search.

 From an Afterthought to a Focus Point of the Institutional Brand Narrative